scala/scala3/docs/docs/usage/scaladoc/settings.md

 ##### -source-links
 Source links provide a mapping between file in documentation and code repository.

+Example source links is:
+`-source-links:docs=github://lampepfl/dotty/master#docs`

 Accepted formats:

 \<sub-path>=\<source-link>
 \<source-link>

-where <source-link> is one of following:
+where \<source-link> is one of following:
  - `github://<organization>/<repository>[/revision][#subpath]`
      will match https://github.com/$organization/$repository/\[blob|edit]/$revision\[/$subpath]/$filePath\[$lineNumber]
      when revision is not provided then requires revision to be specified as argument for scaladoc